 As can be seen, the results at the level of individual indicators are very similar, which indicates the robustness of the strategy across different categories of stocks.

-Additionally, this strategy has passed our conducted tests of parameter modifications (System Parameter Permutation).
-The applied parameters are in robust areas and can be modified by +/-25% without significantly affecting the strategy.
+Additionally, this strategy has passed our parameter modifications tests (System Parameter Permutation).
+The main parameters are in robust areas and can be modified by +/-20% without significantly affecting the strategy.

 We adhere to the principle that the fewer parameters, the greater the robustness of the strategy.
 Therefore, we strive to ensure that our strategies have as few parameters as possible and to select only those parameters that have a significant impact on the strategy's effectiveness while aligning with its nature.